Grindeks

-JSC Grindeks (branded as Grindex) is an internationally operating Latvian pharmaceutical company with headquarters in Riga, Latvia.
+JSC Grindex (branded as Grindex), or simply Grindeks, is an internationally operating Latvian pharmaceutical company with headquarters in Riga, Latvia.
 Its portfolio consists of original products, generics, and active pharmaceutical ingredients.
-It mostly focuses on cardiovascular, central nervous system, anti-cancer and diabetes medicines.
-Grindeks is the leading pharmaceutical manufacturer in the Baltic States.
-In 2021 Grindeks imported products to more than 90 countries.
+It mostly focuses on cardiovascular, central nervous system, anti-cancer, and diabetes medicines.
+Grindex is the leading pharmaceutical manufacturer in the Baltic States.
+In 2021, Grindex exported products to more than 90 countries.

-Grindeks Group consists of JSC Grindeks and its four subsidiaries — JSC Kalceks (Latvia), HBM Pharma Ltd. (Slovakia), JSC Tallinn Pharmaceutical Plant (Estonia) and Namu apsaimniekošanas projekti Ltd. (Latvia).
+Grindex Group consists of JSC Grindex and its four subsidiaries — JSC Kalceks (Latvia), HBM Pharma Ltd. (Slovakia), JSC Tallinn Pharmaceutical Plant (Estonia) and Namu apsaimniekošanas projekti Ltd. (Latvia).